surreydigitalservices/surreydigitalservices.github.io/_posts/2017-05-12-Using-SDS-AddressBase-API-as-a-Geocoder.md

 author: Robert Spiers
 ---

-This post shows to use Python to geocode a list of UPRNs using SDS [AddressBase API](https://surreydigitalservices.github.io/sds-addresses/) with Python.
+This post shows to use Python to geocode a list of UPRNs using SDS [AddressBase API](https://surreydigitalservices.github.io/sds-addresses/).

 ### Query the API using Python Requests